Can You Withhold a Child from Another Parent?

 Understanding Parenting Time in Custody Agreements

 Parental rights and responsibilities are legally recognized and are designed to ensure that the child’s best interests are served.
 Both parents have an inherent right to be involved in their child’s life, which includes the responsibility to provide emotional and financial support.
-Custody arrangements, child support payments, visitation schedules (and, supervised visitation, if need be) are typically established to reflect this balance, but when one parent withholds a child from the other without just cause, it can infringe upon the child custody order, and disrupt the child’s life.
+Custody arrangements, child support payments, visitation schedules (and, supervised visitation, if need be) are typically established to reflect this balance, but when one parent withholds a child from the other without just cause, it can infringe upon the child custody case, and disrupt the child’s life.

 The Legal Consequences of Withholding a Child from Another Parent